DevarshiBohra/Sales-Report-using-Power-BI/README.md

 ---

 ## 🚀 How to Use
-1. Download the `Sales_Report.pbix` file from this repository.
+1. Clone or download this repository.
+2. Place all dataset files inside the `/Data` folder as shown above.
-2. Open it in **Power BI Desktop**.
+3. Open the `Sales_Report.pbix` file in **Power BI Desktop**.
+4. Reconnect datasets if required using the **Data Source Settings** menu.
-3. Use the filters (Country, Year, Month) to interact with the dashboard.
+5. Use the filters (Country, Year, Month) to interact with the dashboard.
-4. Explore different visuals to analyze performance trends and insights.

 ---